-Slovenian shippers do not face disproportionately high tariff levels when importing gas in the country at existing IPs with Italy and Austria.
-Tariff issues may become important, however, as there seems to be a "tariff competition" between TSOs for transit flows.
-It is expected that modified physical gas flows between countries will, during the implementation of TAR NC, lead to adaptations of tariffs in different countries.
+Our analysis concludes that Slovenian shippers do not pay disproportionately high transmission tariffs for gas import at interconnection points to Italy and Austria.
+Still, tariff issues are important, as there is a "tariff competition" between regional TSOs for transit flows.
+It is expected that modified physical gas flows between countries will, during the implementation of TAR NC, lead to adaptations of tariffs in neighbouring EU countries.

 Although Slovenia is currently much more connected to the cheaper Austrian market than to its Italian competitor, the latter may also become relevant with several factors expected to contribute to an increase of its attractiveness.
 Building of the TAP pipeline will not only provide Slovenia with the option to diversify its imports with Azeri gas through the currently unutilized Italian-Slovenian interconnector, but the appearance of an additional 10 bcm of gas is likely to contribute to the liquidity of the Italian hub, which would bring additional benefits.
+Furthermore, the already existing LNG regasification terminals provide the option for Italy to host surplus LNG volumes if those might be available, depending on the future supply-demand gap in the spot LNG market.